eclipseyy/FFLRandomizer/README.md

 Silent mode: randomize_ffl rompath monstercsvpath seed

 I tried to balance game difficulty to be fairly similar to vanilla FFL.
 The biggest difference is in monster meat eating.
 There's a much higher chance of transforming into a higher level monster when eating meat, compared to vanilla FFL.
-To compensate for this, there's a much higher chance of "nothing happened" when eating meat.
+To compensate for this, the meat transformation table is randomized to give a much higher chance of "nothing happened" when eating meat.
 Meat transformation is randomized quite crudely; eating the meat of your own monster type might cause a transformation, and in some seeds, there might be some monsters who cannot transform at all.

 Future:
 - switches to control which features are randomized